Lady Charlotte Bury: Disputed authorship

-This indicates that Henry Brougham's identification in the Edinburgh Review of Lady Charlotte Campbell as the author of the ‘Diary Of The Times of George IV’ was quite incorrect and may in fact have been intentional to disguise the identity of the diarist, whose true identity he surely must have known.
+This indicates that Henry Brougham's identification in the Edinburgh Review of Campbell as the author of the Diary Of The Times of George IV was wrong and may have been intentional to disguise the identity of the diarist, whose true identity he surely must have known.

+Death

 Lady Charlotte died at 91 Sloane Street, Chelsea, on 31 March 1861.
 She was curiously described in her death certificate at Somerset House as "daughter of a duke and wife of the Rev. E. J. Bury, holding no benefice."

 Works

 The following is believed to be a complete list of Lady Charlotte's writings; many of them originally appeared without her name, but even at that time there does not seem to have been any secret as to the identity of the writer: